KJLane/Course3-TidyData/CodeBook.md

 * tBodyGyroMag
 * tBodyGyroJerkMag

-Fast Fourier Transform Signals (Mean and Standard Deviation measurments for each axial: X, Y, and Z):
+Fast Fourier Transform Signals: A Mean and Standard Deviation (Std) measurment for each axial: X, Y, and Z...
 * fBodyAcc-XYZ
 * fBodyAccJerk-XYZ
 * fBodyGyro-XYZ